 Providing constructive peer feedback is an intrinsic and important part of the research seminar.
 It allow students to develop experiences and skills in the review process which is an important element of being a qualified researcher.

 Research Practicum 3

-In the first two weeks, students will work in pairs to develop a survey questionnaire that allows testing their hypotheses.
-Students will operationalize their constructs, present their model and the operationalization in class, and program an online survey.
-They will also complete an ethics review form about their research project.
-The first two parts of the final grade are based on the group presentation and on the ethics form (including the questionnaire) that has been completed in pairs.
-The assessment of presentations will be based on the clarity and preparation of the presentaton as well as the constructive feedback students provide to their fellow students.
-The ethics form will be graded based on the clarity and accuracy of provided information.
-Moreover, the operationalization of the constructs into survey questions will be considered.
+In the first two weeks, students will work groups to develop a survey questionnaire that allows testing their hypotheses.
+Students will operationalize their constructs, present their model and the operationalization in class, design and program an online survey.
+The first two parts of the final grade are based on the presentation of the operationalization and on the methods section.
+The assessment of presentations will be based on the clarity and preparation of the presentation as well as the constructive feedback students provide to their fellow students.
+The methods section will be graded based on the clarity, accuracy, and completeness of the provided information.
+This includes the quality of the operationalization of the constructs as survey questions.

-In the last two weeks of the course, students will individually analyse their data and report the results in a full research paper.
-In this course, students will thus learn new skills of data collection and they will deepen their understanding of the use of statistics and the theories discussed in MERM 9.
-The assessment of the final paper will be based on the way students translate theoretical ideas into empirical research, in particular the way in which they conduct and present their empirical analyses and connect them to theoretical ideas in the introduction and discussion sections of their paper.
+In the last two weeks of the course, students will individually analyze their data and report the results in a full research paper.
+In this course, students will thus learn new skills of operationalization and data collection, and they will deepen their understanding of the use of statistics and the theories discussed in MERM 9.
+The assessment of the final paper will be based on the way students translate theoretical ideas into empirical research, in particular, the way in which they conduct and present their empirical analyses and connect them to theoretical ideas in the introduction and discussion sections of their paper.

 Year 2, semester 2